Ganymede-Bio/.github/pull_request_template.md

 _Only add necessary sections.
 Be concise.
 Lengthy descriptions should be added to the appropriate doc.
-Deelte italic sections_
+Delete italic sections_

 Description of Change
 ---